 Unfortunately, screen printing can be quite a messy activity.
 It requires lots of water and more often than not the inks used can be toxic to the environment.
 Thankfully, nowadays we have water-based inks which are much friendlier.

 Screen Printing Myths

 Many things have been said about screen printing.
 Some are true, some are not.
 Here we mention a couple of the most famous myths.

 This is not entirely true.
-Nowadays the most sophisticated machines can recreate small colour changes and even printers can mix inks in a way that makes it look like a gradient but its possibilities are much more limited than direct to garment printing, for example.
+Nowadays the most sophisticated machines can recreate small colour changes.
+The best T-shirt printer can mix inks in a way that makes them look like a gradient but its possibilities will always be more limited than those of DTG, for example.

-This depends A LOT on one, the design and two, the printer.
-It may be possible to run a small order of screen-printed garments with a simple design of one or two colours.
+This depends A LOT on one, the design.
+And two, the printer.
+It may be possible to run a small order of custom printed shirts with a simple design of one or two colours.

 Part 2: Transfer Printing

 This is a term used to describe any sort of technique where the design is first printed on a non-textile surface so it can later be transferred onto the fabric using a different process – hence the word ‘transfer’.
 Most transfers are done with a kind of vinyl which is later sealed (much like a sticker) onto the T-shirt using a heat press.